liamlows/CSE3345_MyLocker/README.md

             ]

 #### package.json
 Please note that currently the application runs off of the localhost IP (127.0.0.1) and default port (4200).
-Remember to change these if you run it on an actual server!
+Remember to change these in your package.json file if you run it on an actual server!

 #### Run the server!
 Once you have set all of the above up, navigate the main directory and run,